Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 Can airlines refuse to carry a Passenger with Special Assistance Needs?

 Yes.
 The safety of the passenger always comes first and, in this regard, the airline may require a medical certificate to verify the autonomy of the Passenger with Special Assistance Needs and whether or not the trip could compromise their health.
 There may be restrictions on the services provided when there are no conditions to guarantee the health and safety of the passenger who needs special care or of the other passengers.
 If this happens, the airline must justify its refusal of transportation in writing within 10 days.
-The general conditions and restrictions on the transportation of these and their technical aids and medical equipment must be disclosed by the airlines at their points of sale.
+The general conditions and restrictions on the transportation of these passengers and their technical aids and medical equipment must be disclosed by the airlines at their points of sale.

 It is important to note that any discomfort or inconvenience caused to other passengers or crew members does not constitute justification for refusing to provide the air transport service.